GraphScope/GART/README.md

 ![](docs/images/arch.png)

-- **1. Preprocess (Capturer & Parser)**:
+- **1. Preprocess (Capture & Parser)**:
 GART captures data changes from data sources by logs (e.g., Binlogs in SQL systems).
 Then, it parsers these logs into a recognized format, called as TxnLog.
-Currently, we use [Debezium](https://debezium.io/) (for MySQL, PostgreSQL, ...) or [Maxwell](https://github.com/zendesk/maxwell) (only for MySQL) as the log capturer.
+Currently, we use [Debezium](https://debezium.io/) (for MySQL, PostgreSQL, ...) or [Maxwell](https://github.com/zendesk/maxwell) (only for MySQL) as the log capture.

   The sample format of TxnLog is as follows (Debezium style, only necessary information):
   ```